pxgacademy/Funding-Stream-MERN-Stack-Project-Assignment/README.md

-## Attention to the examiner.

-Use these emails for getting better performance and user experience at the time of testing.

-- alice-green@example.com
-- john-doe@example.com
-- emma-brown@example.com
-- david-johnson@example.com
-- sophia-white@example.com

-- password: Aa12345!

----

-## Have different conditions for owner and user.

-- If user, can only perk the campaign.
-- if owner, can edit and delete campaign.
-- owner can't perk campaign.
--
-- My Campaigns, and My Donations are in the Dashboard page.
--
-- Sometimes slider images don't download for the highest resolution in the Home page.
-(Please! reload the page)

----

 # Funding Stream

 **Funding Stream** is a modern crowdfunding platform that empowers individuals, businesses, and organizations to raise funds for various projects and causes.
 Our platform supports four distinct crowdfunding types: **Rewards-Based**, **Equity-Based**, **Donation-Based**, and **Debt-Based**, allowing creators to choose the model that best suits their needs.
 Whether you’re launching a new product, raising money for a charitable cause, seeking investments for your business, or borrowing funds with a repayment plan, Funding Stream provides all the tools you need to succeed.